On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Proof of Theorem and further results

-In this Subsection the marginal probability density $\rhoTb(x_2)=\int_{\R^d}\rhoT(x_1,x_2)\,\d x_1$ is proved to satisfy in turn a Fokker-Planck equation with time-dependent drift:
+In this Subsection the marginal probability density $\rhoTb(x_2)\equiv\int_{\R^d}\rhoT(x_1,x_2)\,\d x_1$ is proved to satisfy in turn a Fokker-Planck equation with time-dependent drift:

-where the bracket $\langle\cdot\rangle_t$ has been defined by \eqref{eq:bracketT} as the conditional expectation with respect to $\rhoTa(x_1|x_2)$.
-Regularity and integrability results for $\rhob$ and $\rhoa$ are then stated.
+where the bracket $\langle\cdot\rangle_t$ has been defined by \eqref{eq:bracket} as the conditional expectation with respect to $\rhoTa(x_1|x_2)$.
+Regularity and integrability results for $\rhob$ and $\rhoa$ will be stated.
 Let us rewrite the Fokker-Planck operator \eqref{eq:Ldual} as

-where we set:
+where we set

 We introduce a time-dependent Fokker-Planck operator on $\Rb\,$: